Great0ne/MGS1-PC-Randomizer/README.md

 Credits to Denezhou on the fearlessrevolution forums for the MGS1 CheatTable which made me gain a lot of time.

 # Disclaimer
-This is not commercial project.
+This is not a commercial project.
 It is not affilated with Konami.
 It doesnt endorse piracy in any form.
 You need to own a PC version of the game to play this mod.
 All copyrighted content belongs to their respective owners and may not be illegally distributed.